traderjoe-xyz/joe-tokenlists/README.md

 #### Application
 Submit pull request by adding your token logo 200X200 PNG.
+- Folder name need to be named with the token address
 - If logo is not png or exceeds 200X200 it will be rejected.
 - PRs including tokenlist will be rejected.
 Logos only.
 - submissions with invalid c-chain address will be rejected.
-- PRs will be processed every 2-4 days.
+- PRs will be processed every 3-5 days.

 ## HOW TO ADD YOUR TOKEN TO TOKENLIST